 The ExoMars programme is a joint endeavour between ESA and the Russian space agency, Roscosmos.

 The primary goal of the ExoMars programme is to address the question of whether life has ever existed on Mars.
 This relates to its name, with the ‘exo’ referring to the study of exobiology – the possible existence of life beyond Earth (sometimes also referred to as astrobiology).

 The programme comprises two missions.
-The first will be launched in March 2016 and consists of the Trace Gas Orbiter (TGO) and Schiaparelli, an entry, descent and landing demonstrator module.
+The first launched in March 2016 and consists of the Trace Gas Orbiter (TGO) and Schiaparelli, an entry, descent and landing demonstrator module.
 The second is planned for launch in 2020 and comprises a rover and surface science platform.

 The 2020 rover that will carry a drill and a suite of instruments dedicated to exobiology and geochemistry research.
 The 2016 TGO will act as a relay for the 2020 mission.